 California tenancy laws are designed to protect everyone.
 So, discrimination in California over-protected characteristics like race, color, sex, or disability is expressly forbidden.

-Meaning, landlords cannot discriminate against specific protected characteristics when picking a California tenant for their rental property.
+Meaning, that landlords cannot discriminate against specific protected characteristics when picking a California tenant for their rental property.

 Small Claims Courts